Road tests

 Verdict

-It’s no surprise that the Dacia Jogger is be great value for money, but consider the staggering versatility it offers for such a low price and no other new car even comes close.
+It’s no surprise that the Dacia Jogger is great value for money, but consider the staggering versatility it offers for such a low price and no other new car even comes close.
 Whether you choose to use it as a full seven-seater, or ditch the back seats to turn it into a huge estate car, it does a brilliant job of filling either role.
 It may be basic, but it’s even decent enough to drive.
 Following years of car manufacturers sticking to a tried and tested family-car formula, the Jogger has come along and transformed the category in one huge step.

 It's not often that a new car takes us by surprise – when something we’ve seen on the horizon perhaps intrigues, or delights, or (occasionally) disappoints in a way we weren’t expecting.
-But in the case of the all new Dacia Jogger, we’re almost lost for words.
+But in the case of the Dacia Jogger, we’re almost lost for words.

 When a car tries to be too many things, it frequently falls short of mastering any of the various briefs set out for it, instead sitting awkwardly between several categories without nailing any of them.